mikaelbr/node-notifier/README.md

 var notifier = new NotificationCenter({
   withFallback: false, // Use Growl Fallback if <= 10.8
-  customPath: void 0 // Relative path to binary if you want to use your fork of terminal-notifier });
+  customPath: void 0 // Relative/Absolute path to binary if you want to use your own fork of terminal-notifier });

 notifier.notify({